sphinx-doc/sphinx/doc/markup/code.rst

 .. versionadded:: 1.3

-A ``filename`` option can be given to show that name before the code block.
+A ``caption`` option can be given to show that name before the code block.
 For example::

    .. code-block:: python
-      :filename: this.py
+      :caption: this.py

       print 'Explicit is better than implicit.'

-:rst:dir:`literalinclude` also supports the ``filename`` option, with the additional feature that if you leave the value empty, the shown filename will be exactly the one given as an argument.
+:rst:dir:`literalinclude` also supports the ``caption`` option, with the additional feature that if you leave the value empty, the shown filename will be exactly the one given as an argument.